 - Enter the setup menu.
-Go to SET TIME/TIMERS and press SELECT. - Press the ▼ button until you reach SET ZONE2 TIMERS. - Press SELECT.
-The SET ZONE2 TIMERS submenu will appear. - Use the ◆ ▶ buttons to change to "Week". - Press the button until you reach WEEKDAY ON. - Press the ➤ button.
-"00" minutes will be highlighted. - Use the Master Control Knob or the ▲ ▼ buttons to set the minutes to "30". - Press BACK to leave this submenu and return to SET TIME/TIMERS menu.
+Go to SET TIME/TIMERS and press SELECT. - Press the button until you reach SET ZONE2 TIMERS. - Press SELECT.
+The SET ZONE2 TIMERS submenu will appear. - Press the button to reach TIMER 2. - Use the ◀ ▶ buttons to change to "Week". - Press the button until you reach WEEKDAY ON. - Press SELECT.
+The hour is now highlighted.
+Use the Master Control Knob or the ▲ buttons to set the hour to "7" AM.
+(Continuing through "12" will advance the AM/PM settings.) - Press the > button.
+"00" minutes will be highlighted. - Use the Master Control Knob or the ▲ buttons to set the minutes to "30". - Press BACK to leave this submenu and return to SET TIME/TIMERS menu.